Dyson Airblade: Controversies

 On 5 December 2012, a lawsuit by competitor Excel Dryer was filed against Dyson, claiming that Dyson's advertising comparing the Airblade to the Excel Dryer Xlerator were deceptive.
 Dyson's advertisements stated the Xlerator produces twice as much carbon dioxide, is worse for the environment, and costs more to operate than the Airblade.
 Excel Dryer charged that Dyson was falsifying its comparisons by submitting a 20-second dry time for the Xlerator to the Materials Systems Laboratory at the Massachusetts Institute of Technology, rather than Excel Dryer's tested 12-second dry time, thus inflating energy consumption figures in the Airblade's favor.

 In 2014, a paper was published in the Journal of Hospital Infection (2014;88:199-206), showing that high-speed hand dryers such as the Dyson Airblade can spread large numbers of a harmless test bacteria through the air in the vicinity.
 The Dyson company challenged the study with its own criticism of the methods and conclusions.

+In 2020 a study investigating the sound output of hand dryers found that Dyson Airblade models were among some of the loudest, with one measurement peaking at 121 dBA.
+These noise levels are considered potentially dangerous to children, who need to stand much closer to the dryers to use them.
+Following the studies' publication, Keegan, the 13-year-old author was invited to meet Dyson's acoustic engineers.